 For example, a remote technician might toggle between manuals, enterprise apps, productivity tools and respond to someone on Slack, all with a simple nod.

 The Moverio BT-30C can interface with custom B2B applications as well such as the captioning, subtitling and language translation features that we mentioned earlier.
 This can come in handy when doing business with foreign corporations or partners.

 History of Epson and innovation

-If you’ve been a close follower of Epson over the past 8 years or so, you know this isn’t its first time around with augmented reality.
+This isn’t Epson’s first time around with augmented reality.
 “We were in the AR business before it was cool,” Mizufuka said.